 Aigner Loren Wilson (she/her) is a SFWA and Codex writer who writes poetry, nonfiction, and games alongside her fiction.
 She is a coastal body and has lived on occupied Coast Salish, Cowlitz, Nisqually, and Lenni-Lenape land.
 Besides writing, Aigner is an avid reader, baker, cook, and hiker.

 She is a senior fiction editor for Strange Horizons and a former associate editor for the Black horror podcast NIGHTLIGHT.
 Along with her work with Strange Horizons and NIGHTLIGHT, she’s served as guest editor for Apparition Literary’s Contamination issue and Fireside Magazine’s 2022 winter issues.
 She’s also been a judge for NYC Midnight’s short story contests.

 Aigner writes monthly reviews for Tor Nightfire and Lightspeed Magazine.
 Her fiction has appeared or is forthcoming in The Magazine of Fantasy and Science Fiction, Lightspeed Magazine, Vice, and more.
 Her poetry has been published in FIYAH, Anathema, and more.
 Her nonfiction can be found in WIRED, The Writer, and many more.
 Her work has been called evocative, noteworthy, and imaginative and has earned her an honorable mention for the 2019 Otherwise Fellowship Award.

 Masterclasses in Writing and Editing

 With years of experience as both a professional writer and editor, Aigner teaches several masterclasses for writers of all levels.
 There are in-depth classes on how to sell more of your writing and work with top-paying publications.
 Aigner shares insider tips and gives direct help and insight into where authors should send their work and updates the course quarterly to match open submission calls and new trends in publishing.

 She also offers a couple of masterclasses in novel writing and editing.
 Aigner will teach you how to craft your unique novel in a way that is strategic, artful, and informed.
-And for writers who have already completed their novel, there is a class on how to self-edit a novel, where Aigner gives students all the tools they need to turn their novel into a publishable work of art.
+And for writers who have already completed their novel, there is a class on how to self-edit a novel, where Aigner gives students all the tools they need to turn their novels into publishable works of art.

 Books and Games